gitawego/work-note/linux.md

 We encourage users to insert all flags inside `~/.var/app/com.microsoft.Edge/config/edge-flags.conf`.
 If this file doesn't exist, then create one.

-Following setting are tested for hardware accelerated video encode
+Following flags are tested for hardware accelerated video encode

 ```
 --ozone-platform-hint=auto